Joshua Borsman

 A real-time work, computed live and never repeating.
 It runs continuously: the one set thing in a series of flow.

-A fossilised crystal monument stands in the dark — the crystalline crown of Precipitate grown monstrous and set solid, the present frozen so hard it became a tablet of law.
+A fossilised crystal monument stands in a deep blue dark — the crystalline crown of Precipitate grown monstrous and set solid, the present frozen so hard it became a tablet of law.
 It does not flow.
 Under the pressure of everything it will not let melt, it slowly fractures; on a strict ritual clock a pale wave climbs it and re-freezes the cracks, restoring it to true even as it no longer fits.
-New, living memory rises along its cold faces and is turned away — beaded off, refused, pooling warm and rejected at its foot.
-And it casts: a hard lattice of cold light thrown down across the ground, raking everything beneath into its own dead geometry.
+And new, living memory rises along its cold faces, each in its own colour — and each meets the law with its own fate: the honest is beaded off and turned away, pooling cool and silver at the foot; some is captured and set hard onto the face, its colour draining toward the monument's own; some only slides back down; and one kind, rare, rises straight past the top and out, untouched and free.
+And it casts: a hard lattice of cold blue light thrown down across the ground, raking everything beneath into its own dead geometry.
 The living ordered by the shape of the dead.
 Nothing resolves; it can neither fall nor live.

 Tradition is memory crystallised so hard it stops looking like memory.
 Morality is, in large part, preserved memory with the contingency forgotten — we do this because it is right is very often we have always done this, and we have lost the reason.
 The frozen archive is protection and prison at once: the accumulated wisdom that survives a collapse, and the dead past granted the authority of the eternal, legislating for the living who never chose it.
 Doctrine holds both, and refuses to choose.
 That is why it is not the answer.